Foreign Liaison Office

 Additionally, the RBI may require any other documents or information as deemed necessary during the approval process.
 It is advisable to consult with a professional to ensure all necessary documents are in order for registration of LO in India.

-Limited Scope: A LO in India has limited scope and can only engage in certain activities, such as representing the parent company in India, promoting export/import from/to India, and promoting technical/financial collaborations between the parent company and Indian companies.
-The LO cannot undertake any commercial activity in India and cannot earn any income in India.
+• The proposed activities of the LO must be in the nature of representing the parent company in India, promoting export/import from/to India, and promoting technical/financial collaborations between the parent company and Indian companies.

 Frequently Asked Questions

-Liaison Office or LO is acts as a Representative for Principal place of business or Head Office outside India but which does not undertake any commercial /trading/ industrial activity, directly or indirectly, and maintains itself out of inward remittances received from outside India through normal banking channel route.
+Liaison Office or LO is acts as a Representative for Principal place of business or Head Office outside India, but which does not undertake any commercial /trading/ industrial activity, directly or indirectly, and maintains itself out of inward remittances received from outside India through normal banking channel route.

 “Foreign Company” as a body corporate incorporated outside India, and includes a Firm or other association of individuals can setup a liaison Office in India.

-Any Person resident outside India want to do the business from India through open a liaison office (“LO”) in India subject to the some legal formalities with AD Bank.
+Any Person resident outside India want to do the business from India through open a liaison office (“LO”) in India subject to some legal formalities with AD Bank.
 No person resident outside India shall without prior approval of the RBI open a liaison office (“LO”) or Representative office by whatever name called except as some Direct Establishment allowed which are laid down in the RBI Regulations.

 Yes, under advice to Reserve Bank subject to the bank account is re-designated as a BO account.